 - What are their problems (especially ones that you can solve with your product or service)?

 - How busy are they?

 - Do they use desktop computers or mobile devices?

 - Put together some user personas that help you narrow your audience down to your most profitable targets.

-- The truth is that users always surprise us, and the only way of knowing what they will and won’t respond to is to talk to them.
+- The truth is that users always surprise us, and the only way of knowing what they will and won’t respond to is to talk to the audience.

 - Analytics help but don’t do a good job of showing human experience.

-- You can “talk” to users with simple online surveys, even if they only include one question: “Would this feature be beneficial to you?”.
+- You can “talk” to users with simple online surveys, even if it only includes one question: “Would this feature be beneficial to you?”.

-- Make broad design decisions to suit your target audience.
+3. Make broad design decisions to match your website design to your target audience

 - Older audience?
 Use larger, clearer fonts.

 - Busy audience?
 Limit the number of choices.

 - Younger audience?
 Use images in favor of text.

 - Geeky audience?
 Use charts, graphs, and tables for data presentation.